 Playwright, director, essayist.
-Currently working towards a Masters in Theatre Theory and Dramaturgy at the University of Ottawa.
+Currently working toward a PhD in Drama, Theatre, and Performance Studies at the University of Toronto.

 The Little World of Liz Climo: The Aesthetics of Adorableness

 Discuss the career and works of Simpsons-animator, children’s author, and web-comic artist, Liz Climo ((link) .
 What factors may have led to her success?
 What is it about her simple, one to two panel comics that makes them so cute and heartwarming?
 Are there aesthetic standards within the often-neglected form of one/few-panel comics by which her work may be critically evaluated?
 Where is her place within the long tradition of this form, among artists such as Hank Ketcham, Bil Keane, Gary Larson, Dan Piraro, and countless others?
 In what ways has her online presence contributed to her work and distribution, as well as the contemporary cultural understanding that comics in the 21st century can exist in spaces beyond the "funny papers"?

 "It is the right of the strong to take from the weak."
 (Martin, 758)